Intercontinental and transoceanic fixed links: Bridge of the Horns

 The Bridge of the Horns is a proposed construction project to build a bridge between the coasts of Djibouti and Yemen across the Bab-el-Mandeb, the strait between the Red Sea and Gulf of Aden.
 There are no ferry services on this route as of 2018.

+Jazan–Massawa Tunnel

+Saudi Arabia considers to develop a 440 km tunnel across the Red Sea to link its industrial city of Jazan with Massawa's port in Eritrea.
+It had the support of Pakistan and the Chinese Belt and Road Initiative.